 Westminster offers a number of housing options for students living on campus, including different building style options.
 Hogle and Carleson Halls on the Westminster campus feature traditional style double occupancy rooms.
 Olwell, Behnken, and Stock Halls on the Westminster campus feature apartments with single occupancy rooms.
-College-owned houses next to campus feature single occupancy rooms and Westminster on the Draw features apartments with single occupancy rooms.
+And, university-owned houses next to campus feature single occupancy rooms.

 The Shaw Student Center is the hub of student activity.
 Shaw houses the cafeteria, Associated Students of Westminster office, campus bookstore, Career Center, Campus Concierge, Counseling Center, Student Health Services, and the Dean of Students, Student Life, and Global Peace and Spirituality offices.

 The Bassis Center for Student Learning includes the institution’s indoor student commons which features a full-service coffee shop, architectural skylight, fireplace, and solar light gathering tubes that bring in natural light.
 Bassis is also home to the Dumke Center for Civic Engagement, the Environmental Center, the Student Diversity and Inclusion Center, the Writing Center, and photography labs.